hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 #### Templates

-The template for the configuration files are defined as [Jinja2 template][jinja2].
+The templates for the configuration files are defined as [Jinja2 templates][jinja2].

 The template for the server configuration is defined as follows in the file `roles/wireguard/templates/wg.conf.j2`: